 For the last several years PercentMobile was provided for free to site owners who appreciated a mobile analytics service designed for people, not specialists.
-In return, we had the privilege of watching over hundreds of millions of mobile page views across more than ten thousand sites in our network.
+In return, we had the privilege of watching over hundreds of millions of mobile page views across more than twelve thousand sites in our network.
 Insights derived from this experience led to the discovery of several untapped opportunities.
-Our interest began to shift from tracking activity on mobile pages to exploring the where and when of engagement in the physical world — the moment before someone actually reaches content on their mobile device.
-The Smartphone is becoming the “mouse” of the real world and we are determined to bring understanding to the flood of data being generated by this Offline to Online behavior.
+Our interest quickly shifted from tracking activity on mobile Web pages to tracking the where and when of engagement in the physical world — the moment before someone actually reaches content on their mobile device.
+The Smartphone is becoming the “mouse” of the real world and we are determined to bring understanding to the data and signals being generated by this offline-to-online behavior.

 In preparing to move 100% into this next project, we’ve decided to shut the PercentMobile service down to help focus our efforts.

 For us what is most important going forward is that the best of PercentMobile and all we have learned will live on in another service - Delivr.com

 Delivr works with brands and businesses to activate audiences through social, mobile and offline media.
 In just minutes and a few clicks, you can create, manage and track offline-to-online campaigns.